code-experiment/code-experiment-website/readme.md

   - If there is some changes that we request, you will be notified.
 Please make requested changes, once your code has passed the review it will be merged in.

 > YOU DID IT!!!!
 Thank you!

+# Git Workflow For Reviews
+- Found a pull request
+- Click add a review
+  - Add any comments to things that need changed/updated if any
+- If you are finished reviewing the file follow these steps
+  - Click submit to review and it will have a drop down
+  - If there are changes to be made click submit changes request
+    - After the correct changes were made click resolved conversation on each correct change
+    - If all changes were made correctly click Submit Review
+    - Click Submit and Merge
+  - If no changes click submit and merge
+> All done!

 [Back To Top](#Code-experiment-meetup)